 MEDIA CENTER ACCESS

-Access to the North Timing Tower Media Center is available for working deadline media only.
+Access to the Media Center (location will be TBD by event) is available for working deadline media only.
 Space is limited and provided at the sole discretion of VIR.
 Availability of high speed Internet access is subject to demand.

 MEDIA CREDENTIAL REQUEST